linuxserver/docker-hydra/READMETEMPLATE.md

 ## Setting up the application

-<Insert a basic user guide here to get a n00b up and running with the software inside the container.> DELETE ME
+The web interface is at `<your ip>:5075` , to set up indexers and connections to your nzb download applications.

 ## Updates

-* Upgrade to the latest version simply `docker restart <container-name>`.
+* Upgrade to the latest version simply `docker restart hydra`.
-* To monitor the logs of the container in realtime `docker logs -f <container-name>`.
+* To monitor the logs of the container in realtime `docker logs -f hydra`.

 ## Versions

-+ **dd.MM.yyyy:** This is the standard Version type now.
++ **dd.MM.yyyy:** Initial Release.